Swamp Thing (1982 film): Filming

-Filming occurred primarily on location in Cypress Gardens, Monks Corner, South Carolina.
-Wes Craven was very proud in delivering the film on time and on budget at $2.5 million.
+Filming occurred primarily on location in Cypress Gardens, Moncks Corner, South Carolina.
+It was also filmed at the historic Aiken-Rhett House in Charleston, South Carolina.
+Wes Craven was proud in delivering the film on time and on budget at $2.5 million.

 Writing

 In writing the film, Wes Craven referenced Werner Herzog's 1974 film The Enigma of Kaspar Hauser which was originally called Every Man for Himself and God Against All.
 Another mercenary says the line to the character named Bruno.
 In Enigma, the lead character was played by Bruno Schleinstein (credited as Bruno S.).

 Release

 Home media

 Swamp Thing was released on VHS, Laserdisc, DVD and Blu-ray.

+Swamp Thing was released on VHS in 1982 and again in 1986 by Embassy Home Entertainment.

-In August 2000, Metro-Goldwyn-Mayer released the film on DVD in the United States.
+In August 2000, Metro-Goldwyn-Mayer re-released the film on VHS and DVD in the United States.
 Though the DVD was labeled as being the PG-rated, domestic cut of the film, MGM had inadvertently used the 93-minute international cut of the film which contained more nudity and sexual content than the US theatrical cut.
-This DVD edition also erroneously lists the release date as 1981, instead of 1982.
 In May 2002, a Dallas woman rented the disc from a Blockbuster Video store for her children and reported this discrepancy.
 MGM recalled the disc and reissued it in August 2005, with the US theatrical cut as originally intended.

 Swamp Thing was released in a Blu-ray/DVD combo pack by Shout!
 Factory on August 6, 2013.
 The set features the 91-minute cut of the film presented in high definition widescreen format, along with bonus content including interviews with Adrienne Barbeau, Len Wein, and Reggie Batts, as well as commentary tracks with Wes Craven and makeup artist Bill Munn.

 In the UK the 93-minute cut was released on Blu-ray by 88films on March 25, 2019.

-MVD Entertainment Group is planning an Ultra HD Blu-ray release of Swamp Thing for 2023.
+MVD Entertainment Group released an Ultra HD Blu-ray edition of Swamp Thing in 2023, which includes both versions of the film.